gbrrestoration/canonical-reefs/README.md

 latest reef_id set provided by the ReefMod team.

 ## Bioregions alignment
-The spatial of the GBRMPA Bioregions geopackage is not the same as the canonical geopackage and some reef polygons and slightly different.
+The reef polygons in the GBRMPA Bioregions geopackage are not the same as the canonical geopackage and some reef polygons are slightly different.
 Reef polygons in GBRMPA bioregions geopackage were aligned with canonical reefs reef polygons if the bioregion polygon overlapped atleast 50% of the canonical reef polygon.
 The bioregion classification is: